BastinRobin/GeoMap-Utilities/README.md

 GeoMap-Utilities
 ================

-Some of the Map controls and functionalities
+GeoMap Utilites consist of some of the important functionalities for GeoCoding.

+* Set From and To location on map
+* Get the distance btw two locations